ejamesc/jarvisbot/README.md

 * youtube_api_key: A Google API key with Youtube enabled.
 * maps_api_key: A Google API key with Maps enabled.
 * custom_search_id: A Google Custom Search id, which has to be created at https://cse.google.com/cse/ according to these instructions: http://stackoverflow.com/a/11206266

+New: you may now choose to use one custom_search_api_key, or use key cycling.
+To use key cycling, add any number of additional Google API keys with custom search enabled to config.json, with the following key schema:

+* google_api_key_1
+* google_api_key_2
+* google_search_id_1
+* google_search_id_2

+... and so on.
+You'll need to use multiple Google accounts to create API keys as well as corresponding custom search engines using these [instructions](http://stackoverflow.com/a/11206266).
+If this sounds like a hack, that's because it *totally is*.
+Or, stick to the old way and use just one key:

 * custom_search_api_key: A Google API key with custom search enabled.

 Last, but not least, make sure the user running the program has write permissions to its directory,